Small and flavourful, these Banh Mi Sliders are a fun twist on a classic Vietnamese street food!

-Vietnamese cooks use a lot of fresh ingredients like tamarind, lime, chiles, green mango, lotus stems and pungent herbs.
-Find and using fresh herbs (cilantro) in this recipe is key to making this flavour packed meal.
+- Fresh ingredients including tamarind, lime, chili’s, green mango, garlic, ginger, scallions, lotus stems and pungent herbs.
+Using fresh herbs (cilantro) in this recipe is key to making this a flavour packed meal.
+If you don’t care for cilantro, use a Thai basil, or Italian parsley instead.

 - Make the patties bigger if you prefer manly sized burgers vs sliders.
-You should get 6-8 burgers out of this recipe.
+You should get 6-8 burgers vs 10 sliders, out of this recipe.

 - If you are short on time, don’t worry about pickling the vegetables for this burger.
 Fresh sliced cucumbers and peeled carrots work just fine.